Chaitanya-cpc/bouncing-simulation/README.md

 - Settings are automatically saved to localStorage

 ## Deployment

+This application is deployed on Netlify at [namebounce.netlify.app](https://namebounce.netlify.app/).

 This application can be deployed on Vercel, Netlify, or any other platform that supports Next.js: